Yangshuo (Guangxi)

 January - Winter : Quite cold but snow and frost is very unlikely.
 Temperatures will be 5-10°C probably, but sunshine is possible which makes things more comfortable.
 Tai Chi is still possible with plenty of warm clothes but not so comfortable.

-February - Winter : Still quite cold and can be wet, but this is not a bad time to start a long period of study.
+February - Winter : Still quite cold and can be wet, but this is not a bad time to visit.
 Some years have a dry sunny winter and so this period can be beautiful and surprisingly warm at times.

 March - Early Spring : Temperatures rise a bit 10-15°C. It can be quite wet but this doesn't disturb the Tai Chi training so long as there is a roof to train under.
 This is a good time to study.